zowe/zowe-cli-ims-plugin/README.md

     npm run build
     ```

-    The first time you build your code changes, you will be prompted for the location of the Imperative CLI Framework package, which is located in the `node_modules/@zowe` folder in the directory where Zowe CLI was installed.
+    The first time you build your code changes, you will be prompted for the location of the Imperative CLI Framework package, which is located in the `node_modules/@zowe` folder in the directory where zowe CLI was installed.

     **Note:** When you update `package.json` to include new dependencies, or when you pull changes that affect `package.json`, issue the `npm update` command to download the dependencies.